 Through well-established and strictly enforced internal control system and processes, ZCE also conducts supervision and evaluation with a focus on legal compliance, strengthens financial management, performs internal audit and discipline inspection to continuously monitor and manage general business risks.
 The potential impact of commercial risks on cash flows and capital is an important part of the assessment of commercial risks.
 During the assessment of general business risks, ZCE also takes into full account the potential impact of general business risks on its liquid assets.
 Generally, ZCE covers potential losses from general business risks through the risk reserve fund and specific-purpose (risk) reserve fund.
 ZCE's current regular stress tests on various CCP clearing businesses indicate that the existing liquid assets can cover losses from risks in extreme stress scenarios.
 The sufficiently increasing risk reserve fund and the accrued specific-purpose (risk) reserve fund ensure that ZCE can still cover losses from risks in extreme stress scenarios even in the context of future rapid development of business.
 In addition, the sufficient retained earnings of the Exchange, mainly consisting of cash, are stored in effectively-supervised and well-managed reputable commercial banks and can cover the current operating expenses and estimated operating expenses in unfavorable market conditions.
 Key consideration2: An FMI should hold liquid net assets funded by equity (such as common stock, disclosed reserves, or other retained earnings) so that it can continue operations and services as a going concern if it incurs general business losses.
-The amount of liquid net assets funded by equity an FMI should hold should be determined by its general business risk profile and the length of time required to achieve a

-ZCE has highly sufficient and growing net liquid assets which can support ZCE to continue stable operations as a going concern if its CCP clearing business incurs general business losses.
+The amount of liquid net assets funded by equity an FMI should hold should be determined by its general business risk profile and the length of time required to achieve a ZCE has highly sufficient and growing net liquid assets which can support ZCE to continue stable operations as a going concern if its CCP clearing business incurs general business losses.
 The size of ZCE's liquid assets funded by equity is much greater than that of possible losses incurred as a result of potential general business risks.
 These assets funded by equity are highly liquid and can maintain the continuity of ZCE's operations and services in case of general business risks.

 recovery or orderly wind-down, as appropriate, of its critical operations and services if such action is taken.

-Key consideration3: An FMI should maintain a viable recovery or orderly wind-down plan and should hold sufficient liquid net assets funded by equity to implement this plan.
-At a minimum, an FMI should hold liquid net assets funded by equity equal to at least six months of current operating expenses.
-These assets are in addition to resources held to cover participant defaults or other risks covered under the financial resources principles.
+Key consideration3:

+An FMI should

+maintain a viable

+recovery or orderly

+wind-down plan and

+should hold sufficient

+liquid net assets The Measures for the Administration of Futures Exchanges and

+funded by equity to Bylaws of Zhengzhou Commodity Exchange specify the

+implement this plan. circumstances requiring the wind-up of ZCE and the procedures

+At a minimum, an therefor.
+With the objective to maintain the continuity of business in

+FMI should hold all conditions, ZCE has enacted a viable business emergency

+liquid net assets management system and a viable recovery or orderly wind-up plan.

+funded by equity ZCE has sufficient not assets and liquid assets to server servers!

+equal to at least six ZCE has sufficient net assets and liquid assets to cover general

+months of current business risks.
+ZCE holds sufficient liquid net assets funded by equity to cover operating expenses for more than six months and to

+operating expenses.

+These assets are in fully support and maintain the continuity of its business.

+addition to resources

+held to cover

+participant defaults or

+other risks covered

+under the financial

+resources principles.